data-integrations/amazon-s3-plugins/docs/S3Avro-batchsink.md

 **referenceName:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.

 **authenticationMethod:** Authentication method to access S3.
 Defaults to Access Credentials.
  User need to have AWS environment only to use IAM role based authentication.
- For IAM, URI scheme should be s3a://.
+ URI scheme should be s3a://.
 (Macro-enabled)

 **accessID:** Access ID of the Amazon S3 instance to connect to.
 (Macro-enabled)

 **accessKey:** Access Key of the Amazon S3 instance to connect to.
 (Macro-enabled)

 **basePath:** The S3 path where the data is stored.
-Example: 's3n://logs'.
+Example: 's3a://logs'.
 (Macro-enabled)

 **enableEncryption:** Server side encryption.
 Defaults to True.
 Sole supported algorithm is AES256.
 (Macro-enabled)

 **fileSystemProperties:** A JSON string representing a map of properties needed for the distributed file system.
-The property names needed for S3 (*accessID* and *accessKey*) will be included as ``'fs.s3n.awsSecretAccessKey'`` and ``'fs.s3n.awsAccessKeyId'``.
+The property names needed for S3 (*accessID* and *accessKey*) will be included as ``'fs.s3a.access.key'`` and ``'fs.s3a.secret.key'``.
 (Macro-enabled)

 **pathFormat:** The format for the path that will be suffixed to the basePath; for
 example: the format ``'yyyy-MM-dd-HH-mm'`` will create a file path ending in